windsurfer1122/PSN_get_pkg_info/README.md

 ## Execution
 For available options execute: PSN_get_pkg_info.py -h<br>
+It is recommended to place "--" before the package sources, to avoid them being used as targets, e.g. `PSN_get_pkg_info.py --raw -- 01.pkg 02.pkg` will never kill the 01.pkg!<br>
 Use at your own risk!<br>
 If you state URLs then only the necessary bytes are downloaded into memory.
+Note that the options "--raw" downloads the complete package once without storing the original data on the file system.

 ## Requirements
 * Python Modules